Apparatus to visualize flows in superfluid $^4$He below 1 K: Solid particles

 We were able to disperse particles at all temperatures between 0.2\,K and 1.2\,K. During about 1\,s following the injection large-scale turbulent eddies were evident.
 At later times they decayed, and simple settling of particles could be monitored.
 However, in both regimes, certain particles did not follow similar smooth trajectories of the majority of their neighbors but moved either with different velocity and direction or had quite erratic trajectories.
 We associate this behavior with the particles being trapped on vortex lines.
-Also, there were cases of very bright particles, which we associate with clumps of several particles -- these were usually moving slowly and often erratically, most likely being trapped by one or more vortex lines.
-In Fig.\,\ref{Example_0.8K}, an example is shown of an image taken at $T=0.8$\,K (left), along with superimposed particle trajectories (right).
+Also, there were cases of very bright objects, which we associate with clumps of several particles -- these were usually moving slowly and often erratically, most likely being trapped by one or more vortex lines.

-At temperatures $T>0.8$\,K, at which the normal component is expected to behave hydrodynamically, swirling motion of particles has been observed.
-An example of a map of the mean velocity field (Particle Image Velocimetry, PIV) is shown in Fig.\,\ref{Eddies}.
+In Fig.\,\ref{FourFrames}, examples are shown of four instances of an evolution of particle's positions after the injection.
+There are many different ways how the obtained images can be analyzed (examples are the conventional PIV and PTV techniques of measuring the particle velocities and accelerations \cite{Mastracci2018,Svancara2021}).
+We are currently in the process of developing some of these analytical techniques in connection with particle tracking algorithms, stable in the presence of background noise, weak contrast and broad distributions of particle luminosities and velocities.

+To characterize the images of individual objects in terms of their position $(x,y)$, luminosity $m_0$ and effective radius $m_2^{1/2}$, we followed the method of Crocker and Grier \cite{CrockerGrier1996}.
+Namely, the zeroth, first and second moments of the brightness of pixels $A(i,j)$ were computed within a circle of radius of $w=12$\,px around a guessed center of the object $(x_0,y_0)$:

+If the computed displacement of the centroid $(\delta x,\delta y)$ were greater than half a pixel, the procedure repeated around an updated center $(x_0,y_0) := (x_0+\delta x,y_0+\delta y)$ until converging.
+This resulted in a sub-pixel precision of the object's location.
+In Fig.\,\ref{FourCrops}, we compare images of two objects: a single particle and a clump of particles.
+While their luminosities ($m_0=2.12$ and $m_0=11.7$, respectively) differ by a factor of 5.3, the effective radii ($m_2^{1/2}=5.08$\,px = 63\,\um\ and $m_2^{1/2}=5.30$\,px = 66\,\um) are nearly identical, about twice the conservative estimate on the spatial resolution of $\sim 30$\,\um\ from Section \ref{section2p2} -- confirming that it is limited by the distance between individual fibers in the optical bundle.

+To demonstrate the accuracy of tracing particle positions, we chose two bright clumps of particles with smooth trajectories after they were launched upwards at temperature $T=1.00$\,K at time $t=0$ and imaged at 990\,fps (these are the objects marked by red and green squares in Fig.\,\ref{FourFrames}).
+The time dependence of their vertical coordinates, $y(t)$, is shown in the top panel of Fig.\,\ref{SmoothResidualsY}.
+Solid lines represent the fitting by the formula